colebh03/jasper-green-operations/README.md

 - Property selections dynamically update based on the selected customer
 - Forms provide validation and user feedback for completed or blocked operations

+These rules help preserve the relationships between records and prevent changes that would leave the database in an invalid or inconsistent state.

 ### Filtering and Data Access

-Operational records can be filtered and sorted without loading the entire dataset into application memory.
+The application includes filtering and sorting across several operational lists so users can find relevant records without manually searching through the entire dataset.

 Examples include: